Table of Contents

 Latency increased dramatically, jumping from 2ms to an average of 77ms.
 This is a noticeably larger latency increase than what we typically observe when testing higher-end standalone VPN services.
 For everyday browsing and streaming, you probably won’t notice.
 However, gamers and anyone using latency-sensitive applications will definitely feel the difference.
 Competitive gaming in particular would suffer with this latency increase.

 Bottom line: Bitdefender VPN’s speeds are usable for most everyday tasks, but the performance hit is more substantial than premium competitors like NordVPN.
 If you need maximum speed and lowest latency, this isn’t the best choice.
-For casual browsing, streaming, and basic privacy needs, it is usable for most everyday tasks.

 Streaming Performance